amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

 1. **End-to-end tracing**.
 Tracing gives insight into the traffic between the services and which services are involved in distributed transactions to execute some business scenario.
 1. The **health status** of the services.
 Health status gives insight into the availability of the services.

-Whether or not all categories of telemetry are available depends on the observability features offered by the platform your application runs on.
+Whether or not all telemetry categories are available depends on the observability features offered by the platform your application runs on.
 An example of a platform that offers all the categories is Microsoft Azure, for instance.
 Azure offers a service called **Application Insights**.
 This service is automatically enabled for most of the available Azure IaaS and PaaS services.
 When an application is built using these Azure services, telemetry is gathered automatically and sent to App Insights.
 This includes logging from the application code, exceptions that occurred in the code, metrics on the resource utilization of the services, duration and status-code of all requests sent to service and more.
 App Insights is even capable of automatically drawing a diagram with the dependencies between services based on their communication.

 Let's look at what Dapr can offer when it comes to observability.